ando76/CSS-Guidelines/README.md

     /*------------------------------------*\
-        $FONT-FACE
+        $GRID
     \*------------------------------------*/

-This large chunk of whitespace is quickly noticeable when scrolling quickly through larger files.

-If you are working across multiple, included stylesheets, start each of those files with a section title and there is no need for any carriage returns.
+Within partials, start each of those files with a section title and table of contents if necessary.

 ## Source order